Certification Policies and Agreements

 Earning a VCP certification is a great achievement.
 But staying up to date in the expertise gained and proven by your certification is equally vital.
 If your skills are not current, your certification loses value.
 To ensure that all VCP holders maintain their proficiency, VMware is instituting a recertification policy.

 Recertification is widely recognized in the IT industry and beyond as an important element of continuing professional growth.
 It enhances your credibility and demonstrates a commitment to your career, your employer, and your customers.

-The new policy gives you three options to recertify:
+The new policy gives you four options to recertify:

 - Take the current exam for your existing VCP certification solution track.
 For example, if you are a VCP3, you could take the current VCP5-Data Center Virtualization (VCP5-DCV) exam.

 - Earn a new VCP certification in a different solution track.
 For example, if you are a VCP-Cloud, you could recertify by earning VCP5-Desktop (VCP5-DT) certification.

 - Advance to the next level by earning a VMware Certified Advanced Professional (VCAP) certification.
 For example, if you are a VCP5-DCV you could earn VCAP5-DCA certification.

 - Renew your current VCP5 DCV by completing a limited-time, streamlined delta exam.
 The exam is based only on the delta (new) material between the vSphere 5.0/5.1 and vSphere 5.5 exams.

 Regardless of the option you choose, recertifying will enhance your ability to provide the highest quality results, and improve your chances for earning increased compensation and career advancement.